ncoghlan/misc/notes/python3/questions_and_answers.rst

 and will continue receiving maintenance releases until at least July 2015, and security updates for a not yet specified period beyond that.

+Once the Python 2.7 maintenance branch was created, the py3k development branch was retired: for the first time, the default branch in the main CPython repo was the upcoming version or Python 3.

 **August 2010**: The first alpha of Python 3.2 was published. :pep:`392` covers the details of the Python 3.2 release cycle.
 Python 3.2 restored preliminary support for the binary and text transform codecs that had